TUDelft-CS4110/2016-0x90/summary/README.md

 This is however not always possible.

 Alternatively a sequence of nodes to be executed prior to the branch predicate containing the flag can be identified.
-However, the approach has problems avoiding unrequired assignments to flags within loop bodies.
+However, the approach has problems avoiding optional assignments to flags within loop bodies.

 A second problem is that there exists the possibility that the branch distance calculation deceives the search.